jonathanmorgan/reddit_collect/README.md

 ## Usage

-There are also useful example scripts (including shell_init.py, which you can run in a shell started with "python manage.py shell" to create instances of the collector and the reddiwrap object) in /shell.
+There are also useful example scripts (including shell\_init.py, which you can run in a shell started with "python manage.py shell" to create instances of the collector and the reddiwrap object) in reddit\_collect/examples.

+### Getting started and initialization

+The easiest way to run code from a shell is to go to your django sites folder and use manage.py to open a shell:

+    python manage.py shell

+If you choose, you can also just open the base python interpreter:

+    python

+Or you can install something fancier like ipython, and then run ipython:

+    ipython

+If you don't use manage.py to open a shell (or if you are making a shell script that will be run on its own), you'll have to do a little additional setup to pull in and configure django:

     # make sure the site directory is in the sys path.
     import sys
-    site_path = '/home/socs/socs_reddit/'
+    site_path = '<site_folder_full_path>'
     if site_path not in sys.path:

         sys.path.append( site_path )